 If $\alpha$ is closed and with compact kernel, then $\alpha$ is proper and therefore $\alpha\times f$ is also proper.
 Then $G\times X\longrightarrow X\times X$ is proper by~\ref{ProperFacts}, provided that $K\times Y\longrightarrow Y\times Y$ is proper. \end{proof} \begin{Cor} Suppose that $K\times Y\longrightarrow Y$ is a proper action.
 If $G\subseteq K$ is a closed subgroup and if $X\subseteq Y$ is a closed $G$-invariant subset, then the restricted action $G\times X\longrightarrow X$ is also proper. \end{Cor}

 The following basic example shows that a continuous action with trivial stabilizers need not be proper. \begin{Ex} Let $S=\{u\in \CC\mid \mathbb |u|=1\}$ and let $a$ be an irrational real number.
 Then $\mathbb R$ acts freely and continuously on $S\times S$ via $(t,u,v)\longmapsto (\exp(\sqrt{-1}t)u,\exp(\sqrt{-1}at)v)$, and the same holds for the discrete group $\ZZ\subseteq\RR$.
-The orbits of these two actions are dense and therefore these actions are not proper. \end{Ex} A topological group acting properly on a locally compact space $X$ is necessarily locally compact by~\ref{ProperFacts}.
-Also, every compact (eg. finite) transformation group acts properly.
+The orbits of these two actions are dense and therefore these actions are not proper. \footnote{This follows also from the fact that $B=C=S$ is compact, while $\RR=\RR_{S,S}$ is not.} \end{Ex} A topological group acting properly on a locally compact space $X$ is necessarily locally compact by~\ref{ProperFacts}.
+Also, every compact (eg. finite) group that acts continuously acts properly.
 However, proper actions are not necessarily related to local compactness.